silhol/CNTT/doc/ref_model/chapters/chapter07.md

             classification, communication, and timely resolution of
             security vulnerabilities (i.e.; bug bounty, Penetration
             testing/scan findings, etc)
+Software hardening should take as a baseline the 3GPP SCAS and GSMA NESAS specifications.
+In addition, specific tools might be used e.g. for creative fuzzing or application specific scenarios.
+Specific requirements might be imposed by local government.

 <a name="7.7.2"></a>
 ### 7.7.2 Port Protection